Our Vision

 The Alliance works to ensure that all youth have access to affordable, quality afterschool programs by engaging public will to increase public and private investment in afterschool program initiatives at the national, state, and local levels.

-• Encouraging Sustainable Investments.
-We believe that quality afterschool and summer learning programs are essential for students to achieve their full potential in their academics, their future careers, and their lives.
-Public and private investments empower out-of-school time programs to keep students safe, inspire them to learn, and give their families peace of mind.
-Investments must be sufficient to ensure afterschool and youth work can be recognized as a professional workforce that requires a living wage, benefits, and professional pathways.
+• Encouraging Investments that Support Excellence.
+We know that quality afterschool and summer learning programs are essential for students to achieve their full potential in school, work, and life.
+Public and private investments make it possible for out-of-school time programs to keep students safe, inspire them to learn, and give their families peace of mind.
+Investments must be sufficient to ensure afterschool and youth development work is led by a professional labor force compensated with fair wages, reasonable benefits, and professional pathways.

 • Inspiring Holistic Youth Development.
-Our focus is to inspire thoughtful, responsive, protective, and comprehensive programming.
-We work to equip the field with the highest quality and most relevant resources possible by respecting and responding to the needs of each individual and community.
+Our goal is to inspire thoughtful, responsive, protective, comprehensive programming.
+We work to equip the field with the highest quality, most relevant resources so programs can respect and respond to the needs of each individual and community.

-• Supporting Equitable Access.
-We are committed to making sure that every afterschool and summer learning program is equipped with the resources it needs to positively impact the health, academic success, and physical and emotional safety of each child it serves.
-We are especially responsive to the resource needs of programs receiving low levels of support and programs that serve a high percentage of students from vulnerable populations.
+• Supporting Access for All.
+We are committed to ensuring that every afterschool and summer learning program can support the health, safety, academic success, and well-being of each child it serves.
+We especially work to support under-resourced programs and those serving students from vulnerable populations.

 Goals